-- Cut out the diver shape (picture for reference) about 1.5 inches tall, wide enough to fit in the neck of the bottle.
+Cut out a diver shape about 1.5 inches tall, wide enough to fit in the neck of the bottle.

-- Cut the straw so there is a straight piece either side of the bendy piece.
+Cut the straw so there is a straight piece around 2cm long either side of the bendy piece.

-- Place some plasticine on the divers feet.
+Place some modelling clay on the diver’s feet.

-- Make sure your diver floats by placing it in a glass of water.
-If it sinks then there may be a hole in the
+Make sure your diver floats by placing it in a glass of water.
+If it sinks then there may be a hole in thestraw.

 The Science Bit: